ferraric/Computational-Intelligence-Lab-2020/README.md

 # move data into the data folder
 mkdir data
 mv path-to-downloaded-folder/downloaded-data-folder data
+#before running make sure that the source directory is recognized by your PYTHONPATH, for example do:
+export PYTHONPATH=/path_to_source_directory/Computational-Intelligence-Lab-2020:$PYTHONPATH
 # --> if on Leonhard: install your python virtual environment into Computational-Intelligence-Lab-2020/venv
 python3 -m venv ~/Computational-Intelligence-Lab-2020/venv
 source ./init_leonhard.sh